phil-rice/thoughtsonsearch/ARCHITECTURAL.DECISION.LOG.md

     * It reads good when debugging
     * It works well with re-rendering: react knows how to handle these and there are no pains around useCallback or useMemo
+* The state of selection that we want to be able to bookmark
+      * This is kept in sync with the windows url.
+At the moment the code to do this is messy, and needs some thought
+      * This is accessed via custom hooks
-* The state of selection.
-Again simple json primitives.
+* The state of selection locally in the app
-    * Selection state can be done globally with custom hooks, or just locally with useState.
+      * This is mostly done with useState.
-    * It should be global if many things use it in different parts of the app
-    * It should be local if it is only used in one place with only a small amount of local prop drilling
+      * It's OK to do a single level of prop drilling, although that should be avoided if possible
+      * More than a single level and we should consider our options.
+This hasn't happened yet
 * How do I display this component
     * This is handled through custom hooks NOT the explicit implementation.
-See below for why and how
+    * We program against interfaces not implementations
-    * It is typically handled through the context api
+    * This is handled through the context api.
 * Context such as 'what are my plugins'
     * This is handled through the context api.